nvennin/test-www/procedures/Procedure_GDP_AGTXC_Establishing_the_authority_of_suppliers_to_supply_medicinal_products.md

     * [https://www.gov.uk/government/publications/suspended-licences-for-manufacturers-and-wholesalers-of-medicines]
     * [https://www.gov.uk/government/publications/medicines-terminated-and-cancelled-manufacturing-and-wholesale-dealer-licences]
 * The reviewed registers, will be printed, dated and signed by Quality.
-* In the event of a non-compliance rating that is deemed unsatisfactory, Quality may perform a risk assessment as per *Quality Risk Management*, perform a for-cause audit of a supplier or contact the Regulatory Authority if deemed appropriate.
-Where it is determined that a supplier/customer no longer retains approval status or is to be removed from the Approved Register and Inventory Management System, a Change Control is raised in accordance with *Change Control*.
+* In the event of a non-compliance rating that is deemed unsatisfactory, Quality may perform a risk assessment as per [Quality Risk Management][LBHIY], perform a for-cause audit of a supplier or contact the Regulatory Authority if deemed appropriate.
+Where it is determined that a supplier/customer no longer retains approval status or is to be removed from the Approved Register and Inventory Management System, a Change Control is raised in accordance with [Change Control][UYNEF].

 ## TRAINING
 Anyone who performs the tasks as outlined in this procedure must first complete read and understand training.